sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Provider:

-: An architectural component providing information to another architectrual component.
+: A provider is a SACM role that is assigned to a SACM component that contains functions to provide information to other SACM components.

 Proxy:

-: An architectural component providing functions, information, or services on behalf of another component, which is not directly participating in the architecture.
+: A proxy is a SACM role that is assigned to a SACM component that provides data plane and control plane functions, information, or services on behalf of another component, which is not directly participating in the SACM architecture.

 Repository:

-: An architectural component intended to store information of a particular kind.
+: A repository is a SACM role that is assigned to SACM components that contain functions to store information of a particular kind.
 A single repository may provide the functions of more than one repository type (i.e. configuration baseline repository, assessment results repository, etc.)

 SACM Role:

-: A label representing a collection of building blocks (containing functions and composing SACM components) residing on a particular endpoint.
+: An Endpoint that contains a SACM component can take on the role(s) of provider, consumer, controller, and/or target endpoint.
+The role of an endpoint containing a SACM component is defined by the purpose of the functions and corresponding interfaces the SACM component is composed of.
 If a particular endpoint does not contain any SACM components it takes on the role of a target endpoint unless indicated otherwise.

 SACM Component:

-: A composition of building blocks that contain control plane, data plane or management plane functions.
+: A composition of building blocks that contain SACM functions (acting on control plane, data plane or management plane).
 SACM defines a set of standard components (e.g. a collector, a broker, or a data store).
-A SACM component MUST contain at least a basic set of control plane building blocks and MAY contain data plane and managment plane building blocks.
-A SACM component residing on an endpoint assigns one or more SACM roles to the corresponding endpoint.
+A SACM component contains at least a basic set of control plane building blocks and can contain data plane and management plane building blocks.
+A SACM component residing on an endpoint assigns one or more SACM roles to the corresponding endpoint due the SACM functions it is composed of.
 A SACM component "resides on" an endpoint and an endpoint "contains" a SACM component, correspondingly.

 SACM Component Discovery:

-: The function by which a SACM component (or subsets, such as SACM roles or other functions) can be discovered.
+: The function by which a SACM component (e.g. by role, functions, or data provided/consumed) can be discovered.

 Security Automation: